-On November 15, 1931 - the first ever U.S. exhibition of Surrealism "The New Super Realism" as it was called, opened at the Wadsworth Atheneum in Hartford, CT.
-Vincent was almost 13 when the opening was broadcast live on WTIC Radio.
+On Nov.
+15, 1931 - the first ever U.S. exhibition of Surrealism "The New Super Realism" as it was called, opened at the Wadsworth Atheneum in Hartford, CT.
+Vincent was a precocious 13 year old when he "watched" the opening, being broadcast live on WTIC Radio.

 In 1934 The Atheneum opened its new Avery Memorial Wing with the first Picasso retrospective in U.S. history.
-A few years later, Vincent began attending art classes in that very same building.
+In 1936, 15 year old Vincent began attending "Hartford Art School", with evening classes being held in that very same building!

-The New Britain Public Library, New Britain Museum of American Art, and the Art League of New Britain, where places Vincent loved to go to learn about art, and to expand his imagination as a teenager during the Great Depression years.
-He also learned from Regionalism painters working under the Federal Art Project at the "Art Club" held in the Art League's red barn (below).
+The New Britain Public Library, New Britain Museum of American Art, and the Art League of New Britain, were places Vincent loved to learn about art, and to expand his imagination as a teenager during the Great Depression years.
+He also had a very unique opportunity to learn from Regionalism painters working under the Federal Art Project, while attending "Art Club" demos held in the Art League's red barn.

 N.B.
 Library, N.B.
 Museum of American Art, and the A.L.N.B.'s red barn "Art Club", where Sanford Low painted and art classes were held.

-Vincent experienced Social Realism, Regionalism Art, and Local WPA Painters creating Connecticut Murals.
+Smarkusz experienced Social Realism, Regionalism, and Local WPA Painters creating Connecticut Murals.

-He was surrounded by Regionalism murals in the schools, banks, libraries, and government buildings.
+He was surrounded by FAP commissioned murals in the schools, banks, libraries, and government buildings.

 Vincent graduated from the 8th grade at Sacred Heart Catholic School and entered New Britain Public High School.